-- 1) The distance to the VP is determined based on the measured distance along the pipeline system (route length).
-These distances are used for all consecutive steps in the allocation of allowed costs. - 2) Capacity-based transmission tariffs for exits into storage facilities are discounted by 50%.9 This applies for freely allocable capacity (FZK) and all capacity products based thereon. - 3) The discount for capacity-based transmission tariffs for dynamically allocable capacity (DZK) is maintained at 10%. - 4) Entry and exit clustering of homogenous points and certain groups of entry points and groups of exit points as in the current tariff period is continued, taking into account their geographic vicinity and the creation of a level playing field for competition on the Austrian gas market.
+- The distance to the VP is determined based on the measured distance along the pipeline system (route length).4 These distances are used for all consecutive steps in the allocation of allowed costs.5 - 2) Capacity-based transmission tariffs for exits into storage facilities are discounted by 50%.6 This applies for freely allocable capacity (FZK) and all capacity products based thereon. - 3) The discount for capacity-based transmission tariffs for dynamically allocable capacity (DZK) is maintained at 10%. - 4) Entry and exit clustering of homogenous points and certain groups of entry points and groups of exit points - as in the current tariff period - is continued, taking into account their geographic vicinity and the creation of a level playing field for competition on the Austrian gas market.
 The clusters' distances to the VP correspond to the capacity-weighted average of the respective points' distances to the VP.
 The following clusters are proposed: - a.
 One entry cluster for all entry interconnection points: these homogenous entry points are clustered to create a level playing field for competition on the Austrian gas market; - b.
 One entry cluster for all entry storage points: these entry points are clustered to create a level playing field for storage system operators; - c.
 An exit cluster "domestic" comprising all exit points to the distribution area except for exit points to the distribution area in Carinthia (which is not connected to the rest of the distribution-level grid).
 Suppliers do not book capacity at this domestic cluster; instead, the distribution area manager books all capacity needed to service end-users in the Market Area East.
 The relating costs are integrated into the distribution grid charges and are thus borne by customers and storage system operators in the Market Area East.
-Clustering the relevant points simplifies day-to-day operation of this mechanism; - d.
-An exit cluster "Carinthia" comprising all exit points to the distribution area in Carinthia: the distribution network in Carinthia is not connected to the rest of the distribution-level grid.
-A separate cluster for these points enables reflecting their particular cost drivers (distance and capacity);
+Clustering the relevant points simplifies day-to-day operation of this mechanism; - An exit cluster "Carinthia" comprising all exit points to the distribution area in Carinthia: the distribution network in Carinthia is not connected to the rest of the distribution-level grid.
+A separate cluster for these points enables reflecting their particular cost drivers (distance and capacity); - e.
+An exit cluster "east" comprising the exit points Baumgarten, Petrzalka and Mosonmagyaróvár: these exit points are located within the vicinity of each other and are grouped into one exit cluster for the application of the RPM;